 The Council regulation establishing the EMCDDA provides for the institutionalisation of the Centre’s Scientific Committee.
 This Committee advises and assists the Management Board and the Director and delivers its opinion on any scientific aspect of the Centre's activities which the Board or the Director submit to it.
 The Committee consists of at most fifteen well-known scientists appointed by the Management Board in view of their scientific excellence and their independence, following a publication of a call for expressions of interest in the Official Journal of the European Union.
 The selection proceedure ensures that the specialist fields of the members of the Scientific Committee cover the most relevant scientific fields linked to the problems of drug and drug addiction.
 The members of the Scientific Committee are appointed in a personal capacity and give their opinions completely independently of the Member States and the Community Institutions and serve for a three-year period (renewable).
 For the purpose of implementing the Council Decision on the information exchange, risk-assessment and control of new psychoactive substances (2005/387/JHA), the Scientific Committee may be extended following the procedure laid down in Article 6 of that Decision.

 Chair Dr Anne Line Breteville-Jensen (Nationality: Norwegian)

 Dr Anne Line Bretteville-Jensen holds a Ph.D degrees in economics and is the Head of Substance Use Department at the Norwegian Institute of Public Health.
 She is a former Research Director at the Norwegian Institute of Alcohol and Drug Research and has held research positions at the University of Oslo and University of Bergen.
 Bretteville-Jensen serves on a number of scientific committees and advisory boards.
-Her research focuses mainly on illicit drug markets, influences of drug uptake, methodological issues, drug policy and choice theoretical perspectives on addiction.
+Her research focuses mainly on illicit drug markets, influences of drug uptake, drug-related mortality, drug policy and choice theoretical perspectives on addiction and she has published extensively in these areas.